MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-cloud-stream-binder-java-app-with-service-bus.md

 1. If you don't have a Spring Boot application, [create a **Maven** project with the Spring Initializr](https://start.spring.io/).
 Remember to select **Maven Project** and, under **Dependencies**, add the **Web** dependency.

-## Configure your Spring Boot app to use the Azure Service Bus Spring Cloud Stream Binder starter
+## Use the Spring Cloud Stream Binder starter

 1. Locate the *pom.xml* file in the root directory of your app; for example: